mckinneymorgan/K-D-Tree/README.txt

  'cat' command in the command prompt.

 Makefile:
+Initial code provided by Dr. Finkel, with minor modifications.
 Present for easy user compilation of trees.cpp.